kkinnear/zprint/README.md

 By default, zprint expects an s-expression and will format it.
 If you specify `:parse-string-all? true` in an options map, then the first argument must be a string, and zprint will parse the string and format the output.
-It will accept multiple expression in the string, and will parse and format each expression independently.
+It will accept multiple expressions in the string, and will parse and format each expression independently.
 It will drop all whitespace between the expressions (and before the first expression), and will by default separate each expression